clairelin23/Google-Search-Engine-Simulator/README.md

 - a GUI panel

 ## two main package:
-- webCrawler.src is responsible for retrieving URLs given a user input
+- webCrawler is responsible for retrieving URLs given a user input
-- sorting.src is responsible for ranking and displaying search results
+- sorting is responsible for ranking and displaying search results